 5. Fair Use

-For some instances, copyright does not entirely protect your design from anyone from using it.
-Fair use in graphic design is when someone can use artworks without the permission of the copyright owner or the designer.
+For some instances, the copyright for graphic designers does not entirely protect your design from anyone using it.
+Fair use in graphic design is when someone can use the artwork without the permission of the copyright owner or the designer.
 Usually, Fair Use is applied to non-commercial, educational, transformation, and parodies purposes only.

 However, the fair use pretense cannot be used in cases where the designer uses your work and claim it as transformation but was used in a commercial context.